TheInsideMan/Freewheel-SOMTag/README.md

 ### Config ###

-Because Freewheel can be configured differently based on the site FW network etc. I have added some logic to allow us to switch between different configs
+Because Freewheel can be configured differently based on the site FW network etc. I have added some logic to allow us to switch between different configs.
+Please use fw=1 for general testing.

 http://www.discovery.de/?fw=1